Danmou/mathematical/README.md

 ### Options

-The `Mathematical()` takes an optional hash to define a few options:
+The `Mathematical()` takes an optional dictionary to define a few options:

 | Name | Description | Default
 |------|-------------|--------